HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 One very important caveat here is that in our analysis we were only able to look at ICC profiles.
 As mentioned, these profiles can be relatively heavy.
 Modern image formats like AVIF (and [recently modernized ones like PNG](https://github.com/w3c/png/blob/main/Third_Edition_Explainer.md#labelling-hdr-content)) allow images to signal their color profile using even more efficient means – using a standard called CICP – [which allows common color spaces to be signaled in just four bytes](https://www.w3.org/TR/png-3/#cICP-chunk).
 It stands to reason that modern PNG encoders and any AVIF encoder worth its salt would use CICP instead of ICC to signal a wide gamut color space.

 However, in our analysis, images containing CICP are categorized under "No ICC profile."
-So our accounting of wide-gamut usage on the web should be seen as a floor, rather than as an estimate of total adoption.
+So, our accounting of wide-gamut usage on the web should be seen as a floor, rather than as an estimate of total adoption.
 In other words, we found that \*at least\* 1-in-80 images on the web is wide-gamut.

 ## Encoding